 The carrying events challenged different abilities than the lifting events, suggesting that carrying would enhance traditional lifting-based strength programs.McGill, McDermott & Fenwick, 2009

-Then again, conditions for the trials did not require a trade-off between co-contraction and other performance parameters (the average weight of the yoke was 220kg and it was carried over 8 meters).
+Then again, conditions for the trials did not require a trade-off between co-contraction and other performance parameters (the average yoke weight was 220kg carried over 8 meters).
 Given the methodological limitations of a 3-guy case study, the authors did not go for earth-shattering conclusions.
 The stronger one was that “carrying events challenged different abilities than the lifting events” and that this type of challenge should be incorporated in lifting based programs.
 Drawing stronger conclusions from a 3-guy case study would really amount to reading a crystal ball.
 Then again, I’m a philosopher and speculation is, in my case, an occupational hazard so there’s a little bit of an aside there.

 Loaded carries and loaded marches I: The Received View.
 I bet you remember the cut-off value of 1/3 of one’s bodyweight for loaded marches that I made such a big deal of in the in the Old School Strength (if you don’t, go to that post and scroll down to the part titled “Rucking, NATO, and the Roman Way”).
 In a nutshell, if the weight routinely carried is below this value, the loaded march performance can be improved by training unloaded cardio (trail running, swimming, biking). if the weight routinely carried is over this value, there are no improvement from cardiovascular (VO2max) training and loaded march performance improves with strength training with upper body strength being the determinant.
 Again, I’ll refer the reader to Mike Prevost’s Ruck Training Programs – Part I which I heartily recommend (Part 1 covers the science and Part 2 how to apply it).
 Now, the current hypothesis is that training the upper body trains the core, and thus the connection between lower and upper limbs, improving coordination and stability.
 In other words, greater strength makes the stride more efficient by cancelling the ‘noise’ created by the additional load and compensates for the change in the center of gravity.